 No Evidence COVID-19 Is Transmitted through Food and Food Packaging | ISU Extension and Outreach

 COVID-19 is currently circulating in Iowa communities.
 All Iowa businesses have a responsibility to take measures to prevent the spread of COVID-19.
-It is critical that livestock auction markets institute immediate changes to prevent the spread of COVID-19 among their staff, sellers, and buyers.
+It is critical that all auctions, including livestock auction markets institute immediate changes to prevent the spread of COVID-19 among their staff, sellers, and buyers.

 The Department will continue business-critical dairy, meat and poultry and livestock inspections during the COVID-19 outbreak.
 Inspectors are following increased biosecurity protocols and will call ahead before visiting a licensee's facility.

 Animal and Livestock Care

 The COVID-19 pandemic is a rapidly evolving situation.
 The Iowa Department of Agriculture and Land Stewardship is working with state and federal public and animal health officials to monitor it closely.

 At this time, the CDC and the World Health Organization do not believe animals play a role in the transmission of COVID-19, but we always encourage animal owners to practice good biosecurity.
 This includes washing your hands frequently.

 - If you are sick, try to limit contact with your animals until we learn more about COVID-19.
 If possible, find someone else to care for the animal(s) until you are feeling better.

 - If your animal appears to be sick, you should contact your veterinarian immediately.

 This is a good reminder of the importance of emergency preparedness.
 You should have a plan to care for your animals if any situation, including a disease-outbreak or natural disaster, temporarily disrupts daily activities.